ghi-electronics/Docs/software/netmf/tutorials/can.md

 > [!Tip]
 > Make sure to check the datasheet from the tranceiver.
 Most CAN controllers will divide the frequency by 2 before actually using it.

-Getting Started
+**Getting Started**

-The below code sends a message over the CAN bus and prints out every message it receives to the debug window.
+The code below sends a message over the CAN bus and prints out every message it receives to the debug window.
 It requires the GHI.Hardware assembly be added to the resources in your Visual Studio project.

 ```c#
 using GHI.IO;